dask/dask/docs/source/remote-data-services.rst

     - ``host``, ``port``, ``user``: basic authentication
     - ``kerb_ticket``: path to kerberos ticket cache

-PyArrow's ``libhdfs`` driver also relies on a few environment variables.
+PyArrow's ``libhdfs`` driver can also be affected by a few environment variables.
 For information on these see the `pyarrow documentation`_.

 .. _pyarrow documentation: https://arrow.apache.org/docs/python/filesystems.html#hadoop-file-system-hdfs